johnvzajac/johnvzajac/README.md

-- 👋 Hi, I’m @johnvzajac
+- Hi, I’m @johnvzajac
-- 👀 I’m interested in audio technology and audio engineering
+- I’m interested in audio technology and audio engineering
-- 🌱 I’m currently learning music production and engineering
+- I’m currently learning music production and engineering at Berklee College of Music and studying coding through CS50 online
-- 💞️ I’m looking to collaborate on learning coding for audio
+- I’m looking to collaborate on future projects involving coding for audio focused projects
-- 📫 How to reach me johnvzajac@gmail.com
+- How to reach me johnvzajac@gmail.com

 <!---
 johnvzajac/johnvzajac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.